Key Distinguisher #4: Data and Accountability

 Key Features of Data and accountability

-- There is a system for young people to organize their WBL-related output (i.e. digital portfolios)
+- There is a system for young people to organize their WBL-related output (i.e. digital portfolios, achievement of competencies, and/or a transcript of experiences) that is co-designed with and recognized by employers and educational institutions.

-- There are systems in place to measure and support the growth and skill development of young people and track their labor market outcomes
+- There are systems in place to measure and support the academic, personal, and professional development of young people and track their labor market outcomes.